Edinburgh Council administration to axe 200 jobs under budget proposals

-Up to 200 council jobs are set to be chopped as the SNP-Labour administration tables its proposals for next year’s budget on Thursday.
+Up to 200 council jobs in the Capital are set to be chopped as the SNP-Labour administration tables its proposals for next year’s budget today.

 The council has axed proposals for qualified teachers to be removed from nursery schools in a bid to save £350,000, has given Marketing Edinburgh a reprieve on funding cuts and will plough £5.5m of additional funding to help under-pressure health and social care services, dependent on meeting targets.